fserb/canvas2D/README.md

 - [**RoundRect**](spec/roundrect.md).
 Draw primitive.

+- **conic curves**.
+Draw primitive.

 - **Non-affine transforms**.
 Allow for perspective transforms Canvas 2D rendering.
 Support 3x3 transform matrices.

 - **New Gradients**.
 Draw primitive.

-- **Modern filter**.
+- **Modern filters**.
 Support composited filters, create a filter object that can be updated, and support more SVG-like filters.

 - **Recorded pictures**.
 Create a record object that receives all the commands from a Canvas2D and can be replayed multiple times.